kolosek/base-api-phoenix/README.md

 Now we can see delivered mails at *localhost:4000/sent_mails*.

 ##Authentication via Guardian
-So far we've have shown how to write tests, migrations, models, controllers, views and routing.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;So far we've have shown how to write tests, migrations, models, controllers, views and routing.
 One more important thing is authenticating user.
 Library of choice here was [Guardian](https://github.com/ueberauth/guardian).
 It uses JWT (Json Web Token) as a method of authentication and we can authenticate Phoenix services and also channels.
 Great stuff.

 First add dependency `{:guardian, "~> 1.0-beta"}` in mix.exs file and run `mix deps.get`.
 In Guardian docs there is detail explanation how to setup basic configuration, but we're going to go step by step here.
 Open */config/config.exs* and add following:
 ```elixir
 config :company_api, CompanyApi.Guardian,
   issuer: "CompanyApi",